 Consumer Products Covered Under CA Lemon Law

-Now to move beyond vehicles – California lemon law covers a range of consumer products.
-Generally, electronically operated items over $50 may be covered under lemon law in California.
+Now to move beyond vehicles – the California lemon law covers a range of consumer products.
+Generally, the lemon law for electronics applies to items over $50.

-For one, make sure the product has a permanently-affixed serial number.
+For one, make sure the product has a permanently affixed serial number.
 Second, check the manufacturer’s warranty and owner’s manual.
-There should be step-by-step instructions for communicating with the manufacturer for repairs/replacement.
+There should be step-by-step instructions for communicating with the manufacturer for repairs/replacements.
+This information will be essential when filing a claim under California lemon law for appliances.

 What To Do If You Have a Lemon Product?